The Ashes: England plan extra training ahead of second Ashes Test in Brisbane after two-day hammering in Perth

 - 'Disgraceful, awful' - your views after England's thrashing

-Saturday's morning session will take place at Allan Border Field, with the remaining four practice outings from Sunday to Wednesday staged at The Gabba.
+Saturday's morning session will take place at Allan Border Field, with the remaining four practice outings - two in the afternoon, two under lights - staged at The Gabba from Sunday to Wednesday.

 Joe Root added: "We're preparing as best we can and we're look forward to the next game."